ibm-cloud-docs/apps/tutorials/tutorial_scratch.md

 For apps that are deployed to Cloud Foundry, you can view the app's URL from the App details page by clicking **Visit App URL**.
 If the app is running, a message that includes `Congratulations` is displayed.

 If you are using the command line, run the [**ibmcloud dev view**](/docs/cli/idt?topic=cloud-cli-idt-cli#view) command to view the URL of your app.
 Then, go to the URL in your browser.

+## Next steps
+{: #scratch-next-steps}

+* Download your app for local development where you can easily build, test, and deploy by using the {{site.data.keyword.cloud}} CLI.
+This is useful for debugging issues, and adding features or services, and when you are ready, you can re-deploy your app to the cloud.
+For more information, see [Developing apps locally](/docs/apps?topic=creating-apps-local-app-development).